High-Dimensional Granger Causality for Climatic Attribution: Empirical Granger Causality Analysis

-Figure \ref{fig_miller_4} plots the Granger causal network including the variables described above where, as in Section \ref{subsec_1}, the arrows represent a (directional) causal link that was found at a significance level of 10\%.
-Figure \ref{fig_miller_5} presents the corresponding heat map of $p$-values and Figure \ref{magni_2} the heat-map for the coefficient magnitude.
-The results of this extended causal network give us some key insights.
+Figure \ref{fig_miller_5} presents the corresponding heat map for the strength of the $p$-values of the Granger causality test for the different combinations among the considered series.
+The darker the color, the smaller the $p$-value.
+All white boxes are $p$-values larger than $15\%$.
+The results of this Granger causal network give us some key insights.
 Conditional on all other variables, we find evidence that greenhouse gas forcings ($G$) Granger causes temperature anomalies ($T$).
-This means that given our included natural forcing as well as production variables, anthropogenic forcings from Greenhouse gases hold predictive power with respect to temperature.
+This means that given our included natural forcing as well as production variables, anthropogenic forcings from GHGs hold predictive power with respect to temperature.
 However, temperature does not Granger cause anthropogenic forcings in the same system.
 This supports the findings of \citet{stern2014anthropogenic} who also find a unidirectional link from anthropogenic forcings to temperature in the presence of natural forcings.
 We additionally find a strong link to temperature from the following variables: ENSO ($N$), ocean heat content ($O$), stratospheric aerosols ($V$) and GDP ($Y$).
-The link between stratospheric aerosols and temperature has also been found in \citet{stern2014anthropogenic}, while ocean heat content is taken as a purely exogenous variable in this paper.
-Our results indicate that part of the effect of Greenhouse gas forcings on temperature might run through the ocean which takes up part of the increase in heat.
+The link between stratospheric aerosols and temperature has also been found in \citet{stern2014anthropogenic}, while ocean heat content is taken as a purely exogenous variable in their paper.
+Our results indicate that part of the effect of GHGs on temperature might run through the ocean which takes up part of the increase in heat.
 A causal link between ENSO and temperature has not been tested before in the literature.
 However, \citet{stern2014anthropogenic} discuss the option of removing the effect of ENSO on the temperature and modelling the adjusted series.
 The authors, however, argue that these oscillations are an endogenous part of the climate system and therefore should not be removed.
 We therefore explicitly consider ENSO in our model and we find a causal link to temperature which runs in both directions.
-This is not surprising given the previous discussion.
-In addition, we find that production has a strong effect on Ocean Heat Content and that Solar activity causes Stratospheric aerosols as well as Greenhouse gases.
-From Figure \ref{fig_miller_4} we observe two \emph{feedback} relations: stratospheric aerosols with solar activity (also observed in the earlier analysis in Section \ref{subsec_1}) and temperature with ENSO.
+In addition, we find that GDP has a strong effect on Ocean Heat Content and that Solar activity causes Stratospheric aerosols as well as GHGs.
+From Figure \ref{fig_miller_4} we observe two \emph{feedback} relations: stratospheric aerosols with solar activity, and temperature with ENSO.
 The latter is of particular interest as observed in \citet{houghton2001climate}.
-An El Niño event is characterized by positive temperature anomalies in the eastern equatorial Pacific.
-This reduces the sea surface temperature difference across the tropical Pacific.
-As a consequence to this, the trade winds from east to west near the equator are weakened and the Southern Oscillation Index becomes anomalously negative, letting sea level to fall in the west and rise in the east by almost 25 cm.
+An El Niño event is characterized by positive temperature anomalies in the eastern equatorial Pacific.~This reduces the sea surface temperature difference across the tropical Pacific.~As a consequence, the trade winds from east to west near the equator are weakened and the Southern Oscillation Index becomes anomalously negative, letting sea level to fall in the west and rise in the east by almost $25$ cm.
 At the same time, these weakened winds reduce the rise of cold water in the eastern equatorial Pacific, thereby strengthening the initial positive temperature anomaly.
 Thus, ENSO influences tropical climate but also possess a global influence: during and following El Niño, the global mean surface temperature increases as the ocean transfers heat to the atmosphere \citep[see][]{sun1998coordinated}.